AustralEpitech/G-ING-900-PAR-9-1-legacy-13/README.md

 - Notes UI: http://127.0.0.1:8000/notes
 - Example plugin: http://127.0.0.1:8000/hello-plugin (plugin template + CSS are included under `plugins/example_plugin`)

+### API

+- Programmatic JSON API endpoints are available under `/api`:
+	- `GET /api/person/{pid}` — fetch a person and immediate relations
+	- `GET /api/family/{fid}` — fetch a family and its members
+- OpenAPI documentation (Swagger UI) is available at: http://127.0.0.1:8000/docs
+- ReDoc documentation is available at: http://127.0.0.1:8000/redoc

 The app creates minimal sample data on first startup (two persons and a family) — this is done by the startup handler `ensure_sample_data()` in `geneweb_py/web/app.py`.